igneus/calendarium-romanum/README.md

 ## Project status, Backward compatibility

 The gem's public interface still evolves and each minor release contains several breaking changes.
-There is no backward compatibility between minor versions.
+There is no guaranteed backward compatibility between minor versions.
 This will continue until release of v1.0.0.